 - And Grade III: There is an entirely torn ligament, and the knee is unstable.

 Posterior cruciate ligament problems may be chronic or acute.
 The sudden injury is what causes severe PCL problems.
 Chronic posterior cruciate ligament problems are injuries that develop over a more extended period.

 What Are The Signs & Symptoms Of A Posterior Cruciate Ligament Injury?

 Some believe that if they didn’t hear a “popping” sound, the injury is mild.
 However, the fact remains that most PCL injuries don’t have a “popping” sound.
 Popping sounds are more common in ACL injuries.

-If you ignore knee aches, discomfort, or pain during sports, you risk getting extensive damage of your PCL.
-The continued participation of activity following a mild PCL injury is the primary reason why pateints undergo therapy, injections, or surgical repairs.
+If you ignore knee aches, discomfort, or pain during sports, you risk getting extensive damage to your PCL.
+The continued participation of activity following a mild PCL injury is the primary reason why patients undergo therapy, injections, or surgical repairs.
 Therefore, don’t neglect the most insignificant damage, especially if it involves your knees.
 Knee injuries need immediate attention to prevent worsening or further injury to bones, joints, cartilage, ligaments, tendons, and muscles of the knee.
 The following are some of the more common symptoms associated with PCL injuries:

 - Difficulty bearing weight on the injured knee or walking

 - A Wobbly sensation inside of the knee